CHAPTER ONE

 She examined his face.
 “You're fortunate.”

-“You have no idea what the means,” he said.
+“You have no idea,” he said.

 “I mean you could have lost your head,” the doctor said.